Prospective MPA students

 Applicants to the MPA program must be admitted to the UTC Graduate School and meet the following requirements:

 - Hold a baccalaureate degree from a regionally accredited college or university.

 - Have a minimum grade point average of 2.7 (based on a 4.0 scale) on all undergraduate work taken prior to receiving the baccalaureate degree or 3.0 in the senior year or qualify for special admission by earning a B+ average in at least 9 credit hours of 3000- or 4000-level approved courses since graduation.

 - Submit GRE test scores (not over 5 years old), including a minimum 3.5 on the Analytical Writing component.
-Applicants who score lower than 3.5 on the Analytical Writing component may qualify for admission by passing the departmentally administered writing proficiency exam.
+The GRE requirement is waived for applicants with an undergraduate GPA of at least 3.25.

 The application process is supported by our program’s liaison in the Graduate School, Jessica Dickerson.
 Please feel free to contact Ms. Dickerson at Jessica-Dickerson@utc.edu with any questions about the admissions process.

 Applications are first reviewed by the UTC Graduate School.
 Once approved for admission to the Graduate School, applications are forwarded to the MPA Program Coordinator for review.
 Applications are reviewed based on the applicant’s statement of purpose, letters of recommendation, undergraduate GPA, GRE scores, and relevant professional experience.

 Every successful applicant will have a statement of purpose that demonstrates a good fit with the UTC MPA program’s mission and curriculum and supportive letters of recommendation written by professional and academic references.